 The family ask that their privacy be respected at this time.

 Great excitement!
-My book on Great Uncle Harry now has a publication date: September 28th.
+My book on Great-Uncle Harry now has a UK publication date: Thursday, September 28th 2023.

 At last, patient readers will be able to see what I’ve been banging on about these past three years.
 I’ve been fascinated by Great-Uncle Harry ever since photos of him and the diaries he kept before his death in the Battle of The Somme were passed down to me.
 He died young.
 His life snuffed out at the same age I was when we filmed Monty Python and The Holy Grail.
 It was a short life but one that encompassed an amazing period of history.
 From the peak of Victorian achievement to its disastrous collapse into the mud and slaughter of World War One.